gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 approximately eight people.

 In France, at approximately the same time,
-Charles Baudelaire was translating Poe — obsessively, reverently, with the conviction that he had found the most important American writer
+Charles Baudelaire was translating Poe, obsessively, reverently, with the conviction that he had found the most important American writer